 But that approach clearly won’t work when you’re shifting company and roles every three to 12 months.

-How to organize your resume experience when you’re a contractor or independent consultant
+Here’s how to organize your resume experience as a contractor or independent consultant.

 1. Organize It by Parent Company